 Once the leaves are starting to lose their pungency, the flowers will appear—these too are edible.
 You can use the flowers as a decoration or add to a salad.
 Make sure you have cleaned them thoroughly to remove any insects which may have made their home inside the flower.

 Storing Wild Garlic

-Whether you've pulled up wild garlic during a walk in the woods, harvested them from your garden, or brought them home from the farmers market, it is important you store the wild garlic properly to avoid it drying out.
-The best method to keep wild garlic fresh is to place in a glass of water—bulb-side down—and store in the refrigerator where it will last for at least a week.
+It is important you store wild garlic properly to avoid it drying out.
+The best method to keep wild garlic fresh is to place in a glass of water—bulb-side down—and store it in the refrigerator, where it will last for at least a week.